caltechlibrary/acacia/htdocs/help/reports.md

 If the DOI record is importing successfully into EPrints the column with the EPrints ID should populate with a link to authors.library.caltech.edu.
 Those records do not need to be exported again.
-You can curate them directly in eprints.
+You can curate them directly in EPrints.